Priyanka attacks Modi on lack of empathy for Assam | Politics

 ''I was listening to the Prime Minister's speech yesterday.
 He very seriously said that he was very sad about a development.
 I thought he would speak about Assam's development or how BJP worked in Assam.

-''But I was shocked to hear that the PM was talking about a tweet by a 22-year-old woman (Disha Ravi).
+''But I was shocked to hear that the PM was talking about a tweet by a 22-year-old woman.
 He said Congress conspired to finish the tea industry of Assam.
 He was also sad about Congress mistakenly putting two wrong pictures on social media,'' Vadra said.

+During his speech on Saturday, the prime minister apparently referred to Swedish environmentalist Greta Thunberg's controversial toolkit, which she tweeted and then deleted, outlining ways in which people can participate in the farmers protest.

+One of the points reportedly mentioned there was to ''disrupt yoga and chai image of India in general''.

 ''Why didn't you come to Assam when people were drowning?
 Why were you not sad when all the big promises by BJP were not fulfilled?
 Did you go to tea gardens and talk to workers about their problems?'' the Congress leader asked of Modi.